Enecuum/dex-ui/README.md

 # Dex

 #### Intro
 This is the web application for DEX AMM (Decentralized EXchange with Automatic Market Making) infrastructure.
-Here you cand find all information about frontend part of that project.
+Here you can find all information about frontend part of that project.

 #### Technologies
 * Language: JavaScript